This article originally appeared on VICE US.

-Italy reported 368 deaths from COVID-19 in the last 24 hours, a grim record for the country that’s become the epicentre for the global novel coronavirus outbreak.
+Italy reported 368 deaths from COVID-19 in the last 24-hours, a grim record for the country that’s become the epicenter for the global novel coronavirus outbreak.

 The new cases mark the biggest day-to-day increase yet for Italy, and suggests that the country is still struggling to contain the disease, despite being the first European country to go on lockdown.